xiaohang007/SLICES/README.md

 The `SLICES` documentation is hosted at [read-the-docs](https://xiaohang007.github.io/SLICES/).

-## Reproduction of benchmarks and inverse design case study
+## Reproduction of benchmarks and inverse design case study using a docker image [as an example].
+One can run these calculaitons without the docker environment but one need to edit the *.pbs files to make sure the job management system on your PC/HPC work.
 ### General setup
 Download this repo and unzipped it.